Harold Reitman: Professional boxing career

 In 1986, Reitman's 4-year-old son Asa required emergency brain surgery and was transported by air to the Mayo Clinic.
 This event had a profound impact on Reitman and would serve as the driving force behind his subsequent dedication to professional boxing.
 Reitman made a personal vow to revive his boxing career in order to raise money for children's charities.
-Asa survived the surgery, and Reitman and another parent from the Mayo clinic, Ed Zbikowsky, whose son also underwent brain surgery, organized a charity card in Chicago that matched Reitman against Illinois Judge Mike Bolan in a three-round amateur fight sanctioned by the ABF.
+Asa survived the surgery, and Reitman and another parent from the Mayo clinic, Ed Zbikowski, whose son also underwent brain surgery, organized a charity card in Chicago that matched Reitman against Illinois Judge Mike Bolan in a three-round amateur fight sanctioned by the ABF.
 Reitman won the fight by knocking out Bolan in the third round.
 The proceeds from the event were donated to St. Jude's Children's Research Hospital in Memphis.

 In 1988, Reitman performed knee surgery on boxing manager and promoter Tommy Torino, a former middleweight fighter.
 Torino agreed to take on Reitman in his bid to become a professional fighter and became his manager and trainer.

 At that time, the Florida State Athletic Commission only allowed boxers to fight up to the age of 35 and turned Reitman down in his first attempt to acquire a professional boxing license.
 On appeal, Torino traveled to Tallahassee and convinced the commission that Reitman deserved an exception, and after a thorough health exam the commission granted him a license.
 In 1988, at the age of 37, Reitman turned professional.

 Reitman went on to win his first three sanctioned professional fights.
 As a heavyweight, he won seven of his first nine fights, including six knockouts in the first two rounds.
 All of Reitman's fight purses were donated to various children's charities.
 He gained widespread media attention around this time and was often referred to as the "Boxing Doctor" or Fighting Surgeon, a name that stuck throughout his career.